MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Add-AppSharedPackageContainer.md

 ```

 ### -Path
-Path to the XML definition file
+Path to the XML definition file.

 ```yaml
 Type: String